 There are two ways to rollover your 401(k):

-1. Direct rollover — In a direct rollover, the custodian holding your 401(k) funds will send a check directly to your new retirement account with instructions to put the money into the plan you are rolling your funds into.
-Each custodian runs differently, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.
+- Direct rollover — In a direct rollover, the custodian holding your 401(k) savings will send a check directly to your new retirement account with instructions to put the money into the IRA or 401(k) you are rolling your savings into.
+Each custodian is different, so the best first step is to reach out to your previous employer's 401(k) company to ask them how to proceed.

-2. Indirect rollover — In an indirect rollover, you withdraw the savings from your account, and then you deposit the savings directly into your IRA or new 401(k).
-This is also known as a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.
+- Indirect rollover — In an indirect rollover, you withdraw the funds from your account, and then you deposit the funds directly into your IRA or new 401(k).
+This is also called a 60-day rollover because there is a 60-day time limit for when you can deposit the money, or else you could end up paying income taxes and early withdrawal penalties.

-Like cashing out a 401(k), an indirect rollover is usually not advisable unless circumstances dictate you need money in the short term.
+Like cashing out a 401(k), an indirect rollover is generally not a good idea except under specific circumstances.
 Your Clarkson Valley, MO financial advisor will help you understand what the best way to proceed is.

 Avoiding Common 401(k) Rollover Pitfalls

-• Not weighing all your options — If you like many aspects of your current 401(k) plan, you may be better off sticking with it.
-But you would not longer be able to contribute to it, and a new plan may have tools and resources your current plan doesn't.
+- Not considering all your options — If you like your current 401(k) plan, you may be better off sticking with it.
+But you would be doing yourself a disservice not to consider how a rollover could allow your money to grow more, or have tools and resources your current plan doesn't.

-• Not opening a new account first — If you do open up an IRA or new 401(k), make sure that the new account is already open, and that your new custodian is expecting a rollover.
-If they get a check when they aren't expecting a rollover, they may mistake it for a regular contribution that you might have to pay taxes on.
+- Not opening a new account first — If you do open up an IRA or new 401(k), make sure to open a new account first and inform your new custodian that they'll be receiving a rollover check.
+If they get a check when they aren't expecting a rollover, they may think it is a regular contribution that could be subject to taxes.

-• Forgetting about your 401(k) — While you might think it's hard to lose track of their retirement savings, Americans lost almost $8 billion in retirement savings in 2015.
-A new job brings a lot of life changes with it, but accidentally leaving behind your savings could significantly impact what you have available for your golden rules.
+- Forgetting about your 401(k) — While this may sound strange, Americans lost over $7 billion in retirement savings in 2015.
+A new job brings a lot of life changes with it, but neglecting to do anything about your 401(k) could significantly impact how much you put away for retirement.

-• Neglecting the same property rule — Any savings that you roll over must be the "same property."
+- Not taking into account the same property rule — The property your new account receives must be the property that was rolled over.
 Meaning, you can't take a cash distribution from your 401(k), buy bonds or another asset with it and move those assets into a new account.
-If you do that, you would have to pay property tax, and if you're under 59½ you'll also be subject to a 10% early withdrawal penalty.
+If you do that, you would have to pay property tax, and if you're under 59½ you'll have to pay a 10% early withdrawal penalty.

-• Rolling over a required minimum distribution — You are not allowed to roll over a required minimum distribution.
+- Rolling over a required minimum distribution — You are not allowed to roll over an RMD.
 If you do, you will have to pay a 6% penalty tax on any excess amount.

 We also assist Clarkson Valley, MO residents with:

 What to do with your 401(k) from your previous job depends on your unique situation.
 Many residents of Clarkson Valley, MO have found choosing Correct Capital as their financial advisors to be the best decision for them.
 Our financial advisors operate under the fiduciary principle, which means that we are legally bound to act in good faith and have your best interests at heart.
-As Registered Investment Advisors, we have access to a great amount of investment research that we’ll provide you with.
-We’re founded on trust, honesty, and integrity.
+As Registered Investment Advisors, we have access to a wealth of investment research that we’ll share with you.
+We’re based on trust, honesty, and integrity.

-Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to decide how to best manage your 401(k) rollover.
+Call us today at 877-930-4015, contact us online, or schedule an appointment with our financial and retirement planning advisors to make the best decision for your 401(k) rollover.
 Call 877-930-4015 or reach out to our financial advisors in Clarkson Valley, MO today.